 What is the treatment for PPP?

 Do not try to pick at your pearly penile papules (PPP) or pop them, and do not use an over the counter “wart remover” as these medicines are not meant for use on your penis.
-There are a number of treatments available at Castleknock Cosmetic Clinic Dublin; to effectively remove the PPP and include hyfrecation and ablative lasers.
+There are a number of treatments available at Castleknock Cosmetic Clinic Dublin; to effectively remove the PPP and include hyfrecation, SWD and Plasma as well as ablative lasers.

 What do you think?
 Did you find this blog helpful?
 Why not join me for meaningful and educational social media posts on Instagram I’d love to hear your comments email@example.com or tweet me @dr_h_kahlout.
 If you found this blog helpful I’d appreciate a positive review on Google Review and our Facebook page.